FoghornTherapeutics/FHT-nIDR/README.md

 <img src="readme_figures/ARID_paper_standard_IDR.JPG" alt="image" style="width:900px;height:auto;">

-In the same way, the results from the ECDF when using the nIDR method.
+In the same way, the results from the ECDF when using the nIDR method shows that we have a really high min percent rank around 0.65.

-the standard IDR narrowPeak file and the nIDR narrowPeak file have a great overlapp:
+ADD OUR nIDR ECDF!!!!!!!

+To compare the two IDR narrowPeak files, we study their overlap with a Ven Diagram.
+And we can see that the standard IDR narrowPeak is almost included in the nIDR narrowPeak.
+The additional peaks from nIDR could be explained by the fact that we are adding more information ????????????????????????????????

 <img src="readme_figures/ARID_paper_nIDR.JPG" alt="image" style="width:900px;height:auto;">